 - Finally, press and hold the Power/Side button for a couple of seconds until the lightning cable icon appears on the screen.

 - That’s it.
-Your iPhone has entered into the Recovery Mode.
+Your iPhone has entered Recovery Mode.

 That’s it, guys.
-We hope you’ve found this method useful and entered into Recovery Mode on iPhone 11.
+We hope you’ve found this helpful method and entered into Recovery Mode on iPhone 11.
 You can comment on any queries.